 (Hank is quite concerned about hipsters massively moving to his own neighbourhood)

 The neighbourhood became full of posh and modern people

-No matter whether it happens before or during that phase of “discovery” of the neighbourhood by these young and affluent alternative spirits, new Bohemians are not the only ones who get involved into this process, since soon other agents come into play to get their part: Public authorities and real estate agencies smell money from long sitances and partner together to push up the value of the neighbourhood knowing that it has potential and, furthermore, that there is a group of people willing to generously pay for it.
+No matter whether it happens before or during that phase of “discovery” of the neighbourhood by these young and affluent alternative spirits, new Bohemians are not the only ones who get involved into this process, since very soon other agents come into play to get their part: Public authorities and real estate agencies smell money from long distances and partner together to push up the value of the neighbourhood knowing that it has potential and, furthermore, that there is a group of people willing to generously pay for it.

-But, in order to make room for these new neighbours of bulging wallets they first must to get rid of those who already live there, so they focus on getting away with the popular classes.
-And so, landowners systematically increase rents so those tenants with less resources have to move out because they can not afford the new prices anymore, and so they rent their homes or, better yet, sell them to those newcomers hipsters or to real state companies that will improve them or just tear them down in order to build new and better houses.
-If necessary, they will put pressure on tenants and even harass or mistreat them to make them leave, and the same might happen to small landowners.
+But, in order to make room for these new neighbours of bulging wallets they first must get rid of those who already live there, so they focus on getting away with the popular classes.
+And so, landowners systematically increase rents so those tenants with less resources have to move out because, suddenly, they can not afford the new prices anymore, and so they rent their homes or, better yet, sell them to those newcomers hipsters or to real state companies that will improve them or just tear them down in order to build new and better houses.
+If necessary, they will put pressure on tenants and even harass or mistreat them to force them to leave, and the same might happen to small landowners.
 Public authorities will cooperate improving utilities, safety and, of course, evicting impoverished families or squatters who refuse to leave their homes.
-Moreover, to make the neighbourhood trendy among young snobbish and tourists initiatives and projects supposedly aimed to support avant-garde and alternative cultural movements will eventually be unleashed, normally under bombastic and pretentious or misleadingly amusing names.
+Moreover, to make the neighbourhood trendy among young snobbish and tourists, initiatives and projects supposedly aimed to support avant-garde and alternative cultural movements will eventually be unleashed, normally under bombastic and pretentious or misleadingly amusing names.

 (the option, or not option, of staying could be even worse, if not just ask Kenny)